MonetDB/pymonetdb/doc/batchsize.rst

 `Cursor.fetchone()` and `Cursor.fetchmany()` retrieve the remainder of the rows in batches of increasing size.
 Every batch is twice as large as the previous batch until the prefetch limit `maxprefetch` has been reached.
-This setting controls the number of rows that are fetched but are not immediately used.
+This setting controls the maximum number of rows that are fetched but are not immediately used.
 With `Cursor.fetchall()` all rows are retrieved at once.

 When `Cursor.fetchmany()` is used, the batch sizes are adjusted to the requested